ubaldot/vim-poptools/README.md

 * Vim-poptools *
 </p>

-This plugin aims at boosting your productivity by conveniently use popups for a multitude of tasks, from finding files and directories, to set your favorite colorscheme.
+This plugin aims at scaling your productivity by conveniently using popups for a multitude of tasks, from finding files and directories, to set your favorite colorscheme.

-It is not feature rich and performing as other plugins like [fzf](https://github.com/junegunn/fzf.vim), [fuzzyy](https://github.com/Donaldttt/fuzzyy) or [scope](https://github.com/girishji/scope.vim), but it supports my everyday job pretty well.
-I personally like how it displays information but it may be a bit slower compared to the mentioned plugins being it synchronous, whereas the others are typically asynchronous.

-Nevertheless, I don't mind to wait a bit if the search process takes a while: it helps me in pausing and reflecting on what I am doing and give some breath to my brain. :)
+It is slower compared to other plugins like [fzf](https://github.com/junegunn/fzf.vim), [fuzzyy](https://github.com/Donaldttt/fuzzyy) or [scope](https://github.com/girishji/scope.vim) (this plugin is synchronous whereas the other are asynchronous) but I don't mind to wait a bit if the search process takes a while: it helps me in pausing and reflecting on what I am doing and give some breath to my brain. :) Nevertheless, I also like the way it displays information and it configures in a very easy way.

 In case you want to give it a try, consider that the commands for finding stuff take into account the setting of `:h 'wildignore'`, `:h 'wildoptions'`